-Alexander’s ethical system is a kind of evolutionary ethics.
-By applying the notion of evolution to ethics, Alexander explains that one can mean either the mere integration of the biological into the ethical sphere, or treating morals as one part of a comprehensive view of the universe, in which a steady development from the lower to the higher can be observed, a development which follows the law of the survival of the fittest (Alexander 1889: 14).
+Alexander’s ethical system is a kind of evolutionary ethics, akin to that of Leslie Stephen.
+By applying evolution to ethics, Alexander explains that one can mean either the mere integration of the biological into the ethical sphere, or treating morals as one part of a comprehensive view of the universe, in which a steady development from the lower to the higher can be observed, a development which follows the law of the survival of the fittest (Alexander 1889: 14).
 Alexander, of course, means both.
 He emphasises that while his ethical system, based on the organic nature of society, is due in part to the influence of the biological sciences, it would be an “entire misapprehension” to think that it were entirely due to this influence; his views are also the result of progress in ethics and politics (Alexander 1889: 7–8).

-It is worth noting that, despite the influence of Absolute idealism hovering in the background of this work, Alexander firmly resists the tendency of idealism towards monism, the thesis that the universe is in some sense One.
+It is worth noting that, despite the spectre of Hegelian idealism hovering in the background of this work, Alexander firmly resists idealism’s tendency towards monism, the view that the universe is in some sense One:

 [T]he conception of a common good is apt to suggest an absolute identity of good… in greater or less degree all forms of so-called Monism, which hold that in the good act the individual is at one with others, and with the Universal Being, are victims of the misconception.
 (Alexander 1889: 174)

-In other words, Alexander is arguing that just because he is putting forward one conception of goodness—organic connection within society—that does not mean that the individuals within society are not individuals.
+In other words, Alexander is arguing that just because he is putting forward one conception of goodness—organic connection within society—we should not accept that individuals within society are not individuals.

-A key part of Alexander’s thesis is that minds exist in the world alongside other things.
+A key part of Alexander’s view is that minds exist in the world alongside other things.
 Minds are “compresent” with other objects in the world, such as tables and mountains.
-In fact, all existents are compresent with each other.
+In fact, all existents are compresent with each other:

 There is nothing peculiar in the relation itself between mind and its objects; what is peculiar in the situation is the character of one of the terms, its being mind or consciousness.
 The relation is one of compresence.
 But there is compresence between two physical things.
 The relation of mind and object is comparable to that between table and floor.
 (Alexander 1914: 288)

-According to Alexander, we perceive the world directly—we do not perceive representations or ideas of tables, but the tables themselves—and we are conscious of the process of our perception, a consciousness that Alexander labels “enjoyment”.
-Any direct theory of perception must account for error: If we perceive the world directly, how is it that we make mistakes about it?
+According to Alexander, we perceive the world directly: we do not perceive representations or ideas of tables, but the tables themselves (or aspects of the tables).
+We are conscious of our perceptual process, a consciousness he labels “enjoyment”.
+Any direct theory of perception must account for error.
+If we perceive the world directly, how do we make mistakes about it?
 Alexander’s answer is that we do not perceive the world incorrectly, but we can incorrectly apply partial perceptions to wholes.
-For example, if we perceive a table as having a flat edge, that is correct, but we would be incorrect to apply our perception of part of the table to the table as a whole.
+For example, we may correctly perceive a table as having a flat edge, but incorrectly apply that perception to the table as a whole.